 The switch can determine whether a received packet is a voice packet by checking its source MAC address.
-If the source MAC address of packets complies with the OUI addresses configured by the system, the packets are determined as voice packets and transmitted in voice VLAN.
+If the source MAC address of packet complies with the OUI addresses configured by the system, the packet is determined as voice packets and transmitted in voice VLAN.